Tight Complexity Bounds for Optimizing Composite Objectives: Lower bounds for randomized algorithms

-In other words, when $x$ has a small inner product with $v_{i,r}$ for all $r \geq t$, then querying either $f_{i,1}$ or $f_{i,2}$ at $x$ will reveal at most $v_{i,t}$.
-Our bounds on the complexity of optimizing our functions are based on the principle that the algorithm can only learn one $v_{i,r}$ per query, so we need to control the probability that the hypotheses of these lemmas hold for \emph{every} query made by the algorithm.
+and such that $g_1$, $g_2$, $\prox_{f_{i,1}}(x,\beta)$, and $\prox_{f_{i,2}}(x,\beta)$ are all a deterministic function of $x^{(t)}$ and $\set{v_{i,r} : r < t}$. \end{restatable} In other words, when $x$ has a small inner product with $v_{i,r}$ for all $r \geq t$, then querying either $f_{i,1}$ or $f_{i,2}$ at $x$ will reveal at most $v_{i,t}$.
+Our bounds on the complexity of optimizing our functions are based on the principle that the algorithm can only learn one $v_{i,r}$ per query, so we need to control the probability that the premises of this property hold for \emph{every} query made by the algorithm.
 In this section, we will bound how large the dimensionality of the problem needs to be to ensure that with high probability, only one vector is revealed to the algorithm by each oracle response.